#lookforward

 LEarn the basics of mental health advocacy, build your leadership skills, and ignite your passion for making a difference in your community.

 This 8-week program is designed to help you develop the skills and knowledge to become an effective mental health advocate.
 By the end of the program, you will create a step-by-step plan to start your own advocacy project and gain confidence in making a difference in your community.
-The Winter 2024 cohort kicks off the week of February 26 and concludes the week of April 15.
+The Spring 2026 cohort kicks off the week of March 2 and concludes the week of April 20.

 • We’re kicking things off with a live, virtual 1-hour meet-up to introduce the program, and how you’ll turn your ideas into mental health advocacy in action.